Drought-Ender/Drought-Cave-Creator/README.md

 **Open Cave** will route you to you're preset's caves folder, where you can select a cave file to load into the editor with.

 #### New Cave
-**New Cave** will jump you straight into the editor with a completely blank cave, where you can save your cave to a location immediantly
+**New Cave** will jump you straight into the editor with a completely blank cave.

 #### Load Backup
 **Load Backup** will route you to the _Backups_ folder, in which backed-up _.pickle_ files will be stored, clicking on one of them will load the backed-up cave.